StefanRau/Frequency-Counter-1-Project/AssemblyInstructions.md

 View into Frequency counter with open cover.
 ![](/Assembly/20220929_181624.jpg)
-## The Frequency Counter is functioning
+## The Frequency Counter is ready to use
 That is the result
 ![](/Assembly/20220929_191222.jpg)